 Step 1: Start with the Basics

-The best thing you can do when starting to learn HTML is to master the basic HTML tags and familiarize yourself with the building blocks that make up the language.
+The best thing you can do when starting to learn HTML is to master the basic HTML tags.
 Then, when you feel ready, you can pursue more complex technical concepts with confidence.
 To help you start off on the right foot, here is a list of the main topics you should focus on:

 HTML Structure and Tags

 The first thing you should learn about HTML documents is the structure of web pages and how web pages are created.
-This will give you a clear indication of how a web page comes together, which is an insight you’ll need to have for every website you build.
+This will give you a clear indication of how a web page comes together.
+This is an insight you’ll need to have for every website you build.

-Then, once you’ve learned the structure of a web page, you can go on to explore basic tags such as headings, <div> tags, lists, and text.
-These tags are used to add features onto a web page.
+Once you’ve learned the structure of a web page, you can go on to explore basic tags.
+Tags are used to add features onto a web page.
 Here are the main topics you should learn when it comes to HTML structure: